 Generous and compassionate God, you place in the hands of your disciples the food of life.
-Nourish us at your holy table, that we may bear Christ to others and share with them the gifts we have so richly received.
+Out of your never-failing abundance, satisfy the hungers of body and soul and lead all peoples of the earth to the feast of the world to come.
 We make our prayer through our Lord Jesus Christ, your Son, who lives and reigns with you in the unity of the Holy Spirit, God for ever and ever.
 Amen